adaptris/interlok-docs/docs/pages/cookbook/cookbook-jwt.md

     </jwt-creator>
 ```
 - Creates a JWT using key/value pairs.
-- Signs the JWT with either a secret(using the HMAC algorithm), a public/private key pair(using RSA) or a PGP key.
+- Encrypts the JWT with either a hash encoded secret(using the HMAC algorithm), a private key(using RSA) or a PGP key.
 - The JWT is then set as the current payload.

 ## JWT Decode ##